HQSquantumsimulations/qoqo/add_new_gate.md

     }
     ```

     These are gate-specific properties that cannot be derived.
-In this case, `OperateGate` and `OperateSingleQubitGate` are related to the matrix representation of the gate, so something that has be to manually defined.
+In this case, `OperateGate` and `OperateSingleQubitGate` are related to the matrix representation of the gate, and must therefore be manually defined.

 ### QOQO
 ```rust